 So, a Greek-style frappé, perhaps not the finest kind of cold coffee available (in Greece, it has strong competition now from various freddos and other modern concoctions), is not just a rough-and-ready cold-coffee drink – it is an expression of culture, lifestyle and identity – and long may it last!

-Join us for an authentic Greek frappé on our expert-led tours or cruises in Greece!
+Join us for an authentic Greek frappé on our expert-led tours in Greece!